abhi3700/My_Learning_Ethereum/faqs.md

 The public key is for the public, the private key is always only for you.

+> The private key creates a signature.
+The public key verifies the signature.

+Here, the person/EOA encrypts a transaction (actually a message in JSON format) with `private key`.

+THe verifier decrypts the encrypted transaction using `public key.`

 ##### 3. address

 The address is obtained via these 2 steps: